-Item 8 - Limited Liability Organization
+Item 3 - Limited Liability Organization

-Record a 1 in Item 8 if the operation is organized as a Limited Liability Company under State law.
+Check 'Yes' for Item 3 if the operation is organized as a Limited Liability Company under State law.

 A Limited Liability Company (LLC) is a business organization which in some States may be treated as a partnership for Federal tax purposes but treated with limited liability for owners at the state level.
 Some States may recognize Limited Liability Partnerships (LLPs) in which the individual partners are protected from liabilities of the partnership.